travelgateX/documentation-site/content/travelgatex/reference/scalars/ID.md

   "operator": "scalar",
   "typename": "ID"
 }
-The `ID` scalar type represents a unique identifier, often used to refetch an object or as key for a cache.
+The `ID` scalar type represents a unique identifier.
+It is often used to fetch an object or as a key for a cache.
 The ID type appears in a JSON response as a String; however, it is not intended to be human-readable.
 When expected as an input type, any string (such as `"4"`) or integer (such as `4`) input value will be accepted as an ID.

+{{% alert theme="info" %}}In GraphQL, `!` indicates mandatory fields that must be included in your queries.
+For more information about GraphQL, check out our <a href="https://docs.travelgatex.com/learning-graphql/">Learning GraphQL guides</a>.{{% /alert %}}
 ## GraphQL schema definition

 {{% graphql-schema-scalar %}}